defenestrator/defenestrator/README.md

   - _AWS_, whatever that is
   - _Terraform_, whatever HCL is
   - _Svelte_ is compelling, so is _HTMX_.
-    - React and TS are misunderstood and not that great
+    - React and TypeScript are misunderstood and not really all that great
   - _Laravel_, which isn't even a real word, is still a good framework
     - All frameworks are cargo cults.
 Yes, even the ones that **I** like, and your favorites like...Spring Boot or whatever
       - We should maintain wary mindfulness of that fact when making technology decisions